MicrosoftDocs/Hololens/hololens/hololens-insider.md

 > [!IMPORTANT]
 > Plugging in **a USB mic will not automatically set it as the input device**.
 When plugging in a set of USB-C headphones users will observe that the headphone's audio will automatically be redirected to the headphones, but the HoloLens OS prioritizes the internal microphone array above any other input device. **In order to use a USB-C microphone follow the steps below.**

-Users can now select USB-C connected external microphones using the **Sound** settings panel.
-This allows users to use their own microphone connected but USB in recording and apps.
-USB-C microphones are easy to enabled and use.
+Users can select USB-C connected external microphones using the **Sound** settings panel.
+USB-C mirophones can be used for calling, recording, etc.

 Open the **Settings** app and select **System** -> **Sound**.